nwe44/Presenter/readme.md

 Animations are currently only written in css, so older browsers won't see them.
 This will change.

 Moreover, there's a lot of design detailing to be done.
 Markdown css styling is mostly left up to the html5 normalize css at the moment, and the panel widths need to be rationalized.

+Ultimately a production release of this would inline all css and js.
+I'm also considering doing a version of the interface using no images so that the installation process is just uploading the index.php file.